Albertmathewpaul/CARE/README.md

 Save the trained weights as classification_model.pth and place it in the project folder.

-File Structure
+File Structure:

 bash

 Copy code

 CARE/
 │
+├── app.py

-├── app.py                  # Main Streamlit app
+# Main Streamlit app
+├── classification_model.pth

-├── classification_model.pth # Pretrained model file
+# Pretrained model file
+├── requirements.txt

-├── requirements.txt        # Required libraries
+# Required libraries

+└── README.md

-└── README.md               # Project description
+# Project description
 Troubleshooting
 Access Denied: Run the command prompt as Administrator when starting the Streamlit app.
 Virtual Environment Issues: Ensure the correct Python version is used, and your environment is activated.